antzm/data-science/readme.md

 ## Introduction

 This is a repository with various information on Data Science.
-The purpose is to share some interesting, and hopefully useful information, about Data Science and to provide some basic form of guidance to everyone whi starts hiw or her own journey in the data field.
+The purpose is to share some interesting, and hopefully useful information, about Data Science and to provide some basic form of guidance to everyone who starts his or her own journey in the data field.

-All the information included, has been created specifically for this repository and has been written litle by litle for a priod of several days.
+All the information included, has been created specifically for this repository and has been written litle by litle for a period of several weeks.

 Firstly, it contains basic information on statistics and then, provides basic information about some of the tools that are used in data science.
-There several tools that can be used in data scinece and thus, this repo includes just a few of those tools.
+There are several tools that can be used in data scinece and thus, this repo includes just a few of those tools.

-There are various software programs that can be used for Data Analysis and Data Science but this repo will focus mostly on the open source solutions that are available to data analysts and data scientists.
+There are various software programs that can be used for Data Analysis and Data Science, but this repo focuses mostly on the open source solutions that are available to data analysts and data scientists.

 ## Data analysis vs data science